-At the recent AIPP APPA awards, I picked up a Gold Award for an image I call Tree Museum.
+At the recent Australian Institute of Professional Photography Awards, I was awarded a Gold Award for The Tree Museum.
 For the Awards I captioned it "You don't know what you've got 'til its gone"...a line from Joni Mitchell's famous song, Big Yellow Taxi.
 A lot of people have said how much they love this image so I wanted to talk a little about the inspiration and the journey this image took to arrive at where it is now.

 Joni Mitchell’s most recognised song was written in 1973 .
 Joni introduced the song this way on November 29, 1969.

 "Two weekends ago I went to Hawaii.
 It was my first time there and I was only there for two days which was kind of a bummer, I wish I could’ve really seen more of the island and I arrived there at 11 o’clock at night and the next morning I ran to the window and threw back the curtains and sure enough, there it was, paradise, you know, green, lush hills, old Sugarloaf Mountain up there, white birds flying low, Myna birds all over the place, and, right in the middle of it all, was a big parking lot .
 So I wrote this little rock and roll song to commemorate the occasion.
 It’s called “Big Yellow Taxi,” or, alternately, “They Paved Paradise and Put in a Parking Lot.”

 The song has been recorded by 459 other artists.
 You can read more about it on her website

 Of course in the early 70’s I was at High School and very much aware of the growing protest movements about environmental destruction, the Vietnam War and Woodstock happened.
 They were heady years that produced some of the best music and lyrics.
 Maybe I’m biased, but I loved it.